 - Block EA @ NUS – College Engineering Building — Clementi MRT Exit B > Bus 183 > Stop at NUS Fac Of Engr Bus Stop

 - U-Town — Clementi MRT Exit B > Bus 189 > Stop at NUS High Sch > Walk

 - Tahir Foundation Building (MD1) — Kent Ridge MRT > Walk through NUH (https://confirmation.gevme.com/aprpc/md1_mrt.pdf)

 - Try not to go to any of the campuses through the King Albert Park station bus stop in the morning.
 The morning crowd there is unfathomable.

 Tip 2: Self-initiative ʕ ˵·ᴥ·ʔ

 If you choose a few project modules like I did, there’s a chance that you might be forming your own group.
 Yes, you may be forming your group even though you know absolutely no one in school.
 Because NUS offers a wide variety of modules, most people in class actually do not know each other too, as compared to SUTD where most people know each other as the cohort size is relatively small.
-To tackle this “issue”, you can head to the class list at Canva (it’s their E-dimension) and start emailing 1 or 2 of your classmates to form groups.
-At the same time, Canva has a discussion page where some of my classmates posted to find a group.
+To tackle this “issue”, you can head to the class list at Canvas (it’s their E-dimension) and start emailing 1 or 2 of your classmates to form groups.
+At the same time, Canvas has a discussion page where some of my classmates posted to find a group.

 Tip 3: Charge your devices first ʕ´• ᴥ•̥`ʔ